Climate Change and the Environment

-Materials are an important element of a vehicle’s lifecycle sustainability.
-Choices about materials can influence the safety, fuel economy and performance of the vehicle itself and can have implications throughout the value chain.
-A material can be more or less sustainable based on a number of factors, including its origin (virgin, renewable or recycled), the resources and manufacturing methods used, the emissions produced throughout its lifecycle, and its application.
+Materials are an important element of a vehicle’s sustainability at all stages of its life cycle.
+Material selection can influence the safety, fuel economy and performance of the vehicle, as well as opportunities to recycle or reuse the vehicle’s components at the end of its life.
+The materials used in a vehicle can also have implications throughout our value chain.
+A material can be more or less sustainable based on a number of factors, including its origin (virgin, renewable or recycled), the resources and manufacturing methods used to process it, the emissions produced throughout its life cycle and its application.

-Ford has been working for many years to increase the use of recycled and renewable materials and reduce the use of undesirable materials.
-Vehicles in North America typically are composed of 20 to 25 percent post-consumer recycled material by weight, primarily due to the extensive use of metals with recycled content.
-Therefore, Ford has concentrated its efforts on developing new uses for recycled materials in the non-metallic portions of the vehicle, which are typically composed of virgin materials.
-While the amount of recycled content in each vehicle varies, we are continuously increasing the amount of recycled material used in each vehicle line.
-As described in the section on Design for Lifecycle Sustainability, we have tools available such as Design for Sustainability, lifecycle assessment and lifecycle costing which help us to make beneficial materials choices on future products.
+Ford has been working for many years to increase the use of recycled and renewable materials and to reduce the use of undesirable materials.
+Vehicles in North America typically are composed of 20 percent to 25 percent post-consumer recycled material by weight, primarily due to the extensive use of metals with recycled content (see What is in a Vehicle? for detail).
+Therefore, we have concentrated our efforts on developing new uses for recycled materials in the nonmetallic portions of our vehicles, which are typically composed of virgin materials.
+While the amount of recycled content in each vehicle varies, we are continually increasing the amount of recycled material used in each vehicle line and have implemented a number of innovative uses of sustainable materials (see Choosing More Sustainable Materials).
+We use tools such as life cycle assessment and life cycle costing to help us make beneficial materials choices.

+We are also continuing to introduce successful applications of recycled and renewable content into more vehicles for increased environmental benefit.
+We are focusing on materials technologies that improve environmental and social performance, and reduce costs and weight.
 To facilitate this, we are working with our commodity business planners, materials purchasers and materials engineers to develop a comprehensive list of cost-effective sustainable materials that can be implemented across multiple parts and vehicle lines.
-All recycled and renewable materials on this list are evaluated versus comparable virgin grades, to guarantee appropriate mechanical properties and the same level of component performance that would be obtained with virgin materials.
-By combining sustainable materials goals for updated or redesigned vehicles with sustainable materials identification and testing processes, we are standardizing and broadening the use of sustainable materials in our vehicles.
+All recycled and renewable materials on this list are compared with virgin grades to ensure appropriate physical properties and component performance.
+By combining goals for updated or redesigned vehicles with identification and testing processes, we are standardizing and expanding the use of sustainable materials in our vehicles.